 Current Creighton students who are exploring study abroad can start here (intranet login required).

 Creighton partners with institutions around the world to offer high-quality study abroad opportunities for all Creighton students.
-Students may apply to study at one of our partner universities abroad, typically paying tuition and fees—and in some cases, room and board—to Creighton for the term.
 We call these Creighton-In programs.
 With Creighton-In partner programs, students can generally continue to use their Creighton scholarships and financial aid while studying abroad.

-Creighton partners with ISEP (International Student Exchange Programs) to expand where students can study abroad—giving you access to dozens of additional universities worldwide beyond Creighton’s direct partners.
+Creighton partners with ISEP (International Student Exchange Program) to expand where students can study abroad, giving students access to dozens of additional universities worldwide beyond Creighton’s direct partners.
 There are two types of programs, ISEP Exchange and ISEP Direct:

 For more than 50 years, Creighton University has had a presence in the Dominican Republic, offering programs centered on accessible healthcare and building community resilience.
 These initiatives are made possible through a close partnership with the Centro de Educación para la Salud Integral (CESI), our host organization.
 What began as a collaboration focused on immersive health service experiences has grown to include a range of initiatives, including Encuentro Domincano, our semester-long academic service-learning program.

 If you are interested in a program outside of Creighton’s existing study abroad options, you must first check with your academic advisor and major department to determine whether they support the coursework offered through that program and at the host institution.
-If the department determines that the program provides a strong academic offering, they may communicate this recommendation to the Vice Provost of Global Engagement.
+If the department determines that the program provides a strong academic offering, they may communicate this recommendation to the Director of Study Abroad.

 The deadline to work toward participation in a non-Creighton program option is one year prior to the start of the relevant study abroad term.
 For example, spring semester program proposals must be presented by January 15 of the prior year and fall semester proposals must be presented by August 15 of the prior year.